 Dropping life insurance coverage may seem risky, but there are times when it makes good financial sense.

-If you keep a policy that you no longer need, you’ll be wasting your money.
+If you keep a policy that you no longer need, you’re wasting money.

 1. You’ve found a better deal

-The life insurance industry is competitive, so it pays to do comparison shopping.
+The life insurance industry is competitive, so it pays to comparison shop.
 Sites like Policygenius.com offer one-stop shopping.

-To protect your dependents, make sure you don’t cancel your old policy until you’re certain that the new one has taken effect.
+To protect your dependents, don’t cancel your old policy until you’re certain that the new one has taken effect.

-Also, be sure to check the financial strength of any insurer you do business with.
-The Insurance Information Institute’s website explains how to contact financial rating agencies and what you should know about their ratings of insurance companies.
+Also, check the financial strength of any insurer you do business with.
+The Insurance Information Institute’s website explains how to contact financial rating agencies, and what you should know about their ratings of insurance companies.
 A less-expensive policy won’t be a good deal if there’s no payout when you die.

 2. It’s time to cash out your whole life policy

 There are two types of life insurance, term and whole.

 Term life insurance lasts for a fixed period, but it is cheaper.